Skip to content

 • Model cards, validation reports, and change logs document methods and limitations.

 Human-in-the-loop: Automated outputs are assistive.
 Customers review results, provide required notices, and maintain appeal channels.
-We do not claim “bias-free” outcomes; we publish metrics, methods, and limits.
+We do not claim bias-free outcomes; we publish metrics, methods, and limits.

-Cryptographic audit trail
+Cryptographic audit trail (verifiable integrity)

 • Score generated